smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-## What is setUnreachable?
+### What is setUnreachable?

 > :bulb: Unreachable targets are all those targets 100% visible once scrolled to the bottom of the page.
 Clicking on the correspondent link in the sidebar doesn't trigger any scroll event.

-`setUnreachable` is a special "safe" function that allows to manually schedule an unreachable target to be set as active.
+`setUnreachable` is a "safe" function that allows to set an unreachable target as active.
+"Safe" means that you can call it in any handler.

 `useActiveTitle` will evaluate if the ID passed is unreachable, if yes, it will update the active target once scroll is idle and bottom is reached no matter what's the actual nearest target or if `jumpToLast` is active.

-It is not mandatory to use it but you should include it in any click handler.
+It is not mandatory to use it but you should definitely include it in any click handler.

 <br />